Man in a Briefcase

 P. Atkinson, 'Man in a Briefcase: The Social Construction of the Laptop Computer and the Emergence of a Type Form'

 Journal of Design History 18(2): 2005: 191-205

-Dominant design discourse of the late 1970s and early 1980s presented the laptop computer as the result of 'inevitable' progress in a variety of technologies.
-While the laptop was a revolutionary product, such a narrative dismisses a series of products which predated the laptop but which had much the same aim, and to deny a social drive for such products, which had been in evidence for a number of years before the technology to achieve them was available.
-This article shows that the social drive for the development of portable computing came in part from the 'macho mystique' of concealed technology that was a substantial motif in popular culture at that time.
+Design discourse of the 1970s and early 80s presented the laptop as the result of 'inevitable' progress.
+While it was a revolutionary product, such narratives dismiss a series of products which predated the laptop and denies the social drive for such products that had been in evidence for a number of years.
+This article shows that this social drive came in part from the 'macho mystique' of concealed technology that was a substantial motif in popular culture at that time.

-A text only version of this article can be downloaded for free from the SHURA website.
+A text only version of this article can be downloaded for free here.

 The full article is on the Journal of Design History website.